 Since our founding in 1988, Adoption Network Cleveland has developed a range of programs and services designed to meet community needs.
 We believe adoption is a complex, lifelong, and intergenerational journey for all those whose lives are impacted.
 Recognizing that a unified voice is a strong voice, Adoption Network Cleveland promotes community awareness and social change by advocating for progressive policies and openness in practice, policy, and law at the local, state, and federal levels.

-We connect and empower individuals, organizations, and communities impacted by adoption and foster care, and we provide a source of healing for those in need.
+We connect and empower individuals, organizations, and communities impacted by adoption, kinship, and foster care, and we provide a source of healing for those in need.

-An inclusive community supporting all people impacted by adoption and foster care.
+An inclusive community supporting all people impacted by adoption, kinship, and foster care.

 Inclusiveness*: We draw strength from that which unites by embracing all people, honoring diversity and accepting differences.

 Collaboration: We choose to be a catalyst for outstanding practices by fostering relationships internally and externally among individuals, organizations, and communities.